 PEDU 331 (3-3-0) Kinesiology: A study of the musculature and bone structure of the human body and their relationship to physical movement, joint mechanisms, leverage, and muscle actions.
-Prerequisite: ZOOL 210
+Prerequisite: ZOOL 210 administration, and rules of the sport.

 PEDU 341 (3-2-0) Basketball Theory: An exploration of theories of basketball, with additional emphasis on organization and supervision of programs, motivation, evaluation, ethics, philosophy, planning, drills, and offensive and defensive skills.